turingschool/front-end-curriculum/lessons/parallax.md

 ---

 Plan Of Attack:
-  - What is Parallax?
+* What is Parallax?
-  - Examples
+* Examples
-  - Build a basic fixed-parallax site with CSS
+* Build a basic fixed*parallax site with CSS
-  - Add some JS to create a dynamic parallax site
+* Add some JS to create a dynamic parallax site
-  - Build a dynamic parallax site without JavaScript
+* Build a dynamic parallax site without JavaScript
-  - Background Videos
+* Background Videos
-  - Finished branches are located [here](https://github.com/martensonbj/parallax)
+* Finished branches are located [here](https://github.com/martensonbj/parallax)

 ### What is Parallax?